harmony-dev/beacon-chain-java/README.md

 ## Simulator
 Despite lacking a network stack there is already something that everybody can play with, a standalone Beacon chain simulator.

-To run an simulator you need to install Java 8 or later.
+To run a simulator you need to install Java 8 or later.
 There are many guidelines in Internet, even the [official one](https://java.com/en/download/help/download_options.xml), from Oracle.
 Next, git clone our repo, build `client` module distribution and run simulator:
 ```bash
 git clone https://github.com/harmony-dev/beacon-chain-java.git
 cd beacon-chain-java